jax-ml/jax/docs/new_docs/201/shard-map.md

 ### `psum_scatter`

-The `jax.lax.psum_scatter` collective is a bit less intuitive.
+The `jax.lax.psum_scatter` collective may be less familiar.
 It's like `psum` except each function instance gets only one shard of the result:

 ![Illustration of a psum_scatter computation.](../../_static/shard_map_03_illustration_of_a_psum_scatter_computation.png)